yusale9/student-showcase/student-work/adam-friedman/api-final-project/GET-bill.md

 Receives a table number and returns that table's bill including a list of all items ordered.

 > **Note**
-> The app closes any orders associated with a table after generating a bill.
+> The API closes any orders associated with a table after generating a bill.

 ### Query Parameters